seznam/shelter/README.rst

 + **devserver** runs development HTTP server, which autoreloads application when source files are changes.
-Server is run only in one process, service processes are run in the threads.
+Server is run only in one process, service processes are run in threads.
 + **runserver** runs production HTTP, multi-process server.
 Number of the processes are detected according to ``INTERFACES`` setting in the ``settings`` module.
 Service processes are run in separated processes.